 Reside With a Palestinian Host Family

-Engage in the West Bank has a unique advantage; the opportunity for our students to reside with a Palestinian host family.
-Female students are guaranteed this opportunity, but it is subject to availability for male students due to the conservative nature of Hebron.
+Engage in the West Bank has a unique advantage: the opportunity for our students to reside with a Palestinian host family.
+Female students are guaranteed this opportunity, but due to the conservative nature of Hebron, it is subject to availability for male students.

-The experience is truly special and provides our students not only with a chance to practice their Arabic skills with native speakers around the clock, but also to gain insight into Palestinian culture, customs, and their way of life from within the home.
+The experience is truly special.
+It provides our students not only with a chance to practice their Arabic skills with native speakers around the clock but also with a chance to gain insight into Palestinian culture, customs, and way of life from within the home.

 Arabic Course Levels On Offer